LYNCH·LLP

 • What is Michael Alsip's overall allowance rate?

-• How many art units does Michael Alsip work in?
+• How many art units does Michael Alsip examine?

 ◈ RESPONDING TO AN OFFICE ACTION